LukePappa/Ourism/text.md

-To derive fulfillment from the act of existing itself, simply be.
+Your purpose is to attain Ennea, which is everlasting and perfect fulfillment in the act of existing itself.
+To cultivate Ennea, simply be.